LogtalkDotOrg/logtalk3/manuals/sources/libraries/optionals.rst

 presence or absence of a value.
-Optional terms also allow separating the code that constructs optional terms from the code that processes them, which is then free to deal if necessary and at its convenience with any case where the values hold by optional terms are not present.
+Optional terms also allow separating the code that constructs optional terms from the code that processes them, which is then free to deal if necessary and at its convenience with any case where the values held by optional terms are not present.

 API documentation
 -----------------